Feds (film): Critical reception

 Feds received mixed reviews from critics.
 Michael Wilmington of the Los Angeles Times wrote, "The stars--De Mornay as the brawn and Gross as the brains--are good enough to make this dopey idea work.
 But Blum and Goldberg don’t give them much better than the usual parade of elephantine slapstick, grotesque topical humor, sexual innuendo and rock ‘n’ roll sound bites."
 Rita Kempley of The Washington Post wrote negatively of the film and said De Mornay and Gross are "playing badly written, weirdly reactionary parts."
 Time Out said, "director Goldberg seems uncertain whether he should be aiming for slapstick or an earnest docu-drama about sexism in the FBI."

-Andi Zeisler of Bitch magazine pointed out Feds was the first female buddy cop movie when critics, writing of the 2013 comedy film The Heat, mistakenly referred to it as the first-ever film about female buddy cops.
+Andi Zeisler of Bitch magazine pointed out Feds was apparently the first female buddy cop movie when critics falsely claimed the 2013 comedy film The Heat was the first in that sub-genre.

 Home media

-Feds was released on DVD by Warner Bros. on July 7, 2010.
+Feds was first released on VHS by Warner Brothers Home Video on May 3, 1995.
+It was released on DVD by Warner Bros. on July 7, 2010.